by Kat Sanchez, Guided Botanicals

 Once blended you can sprinkle edible flowers on top, I invited some dandelion petals into this recipe.

 Store in airtight container and keep in refrigerator.
 Enjoy within 2-3 days or you can freeze for later use.
-I like using this pesto on slices of sourdough, fresh pasta, and to mix into a soft cheese for a creamy spread.
+I enjoy this pesto on slices of sourdough, fresh pasta, and to mix into a soft cheese for a creamy spread.

-Chickweed is a cooling and moistening nutrient dense herb that thrives in early spring.
-This cute short lived annual that has white star shaped flowers can help encourage lymph flow and may also support the healing of cysts; an amazing ally for when stagnation is paired with heat.
+Chickweed is a cooling and moistening nutrient-dense herb that thrives in early spring.
+This cute short-lived annual with white star-shaped flowers can help encourage lymph flow and may also support the healing of cysts, a fantastic ally for when stagnation is paired with heat.

 Enjoy the season guided ones!